bwu62/stat240-revamp/docs/03-handling-data.md

 ```

 :::{.note}
-R conforms to [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) standards, i.e. **dates ALWAYS show as YYYY-MM-DD** (even though they're stored numerically).
+R conforms to [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) standards, i.e. **dates ALWAYS show as `"YYYY-MM-DD"`** (even though they're stored numerically).
 This is arguably the best format for dates, because it's the unique format where [chronological order and lexicographical order are identical](https://en.wikipedia.org/wiki/ISO_8601#General_principles), which is an extremely useful property.

-Also note despite ``"2024-07-05"`` appearing to be a character, it is NOT a character.
-Using the `identical()` (which compares if two objects are the same) will show this to be false.
-Furthermore, `as.numeric()` confirms `date` converts to 19909 as expected, whereas ``"2024-07-05"`` cannot be converted and returns `NA`.
+Also note despite `date` appearing to be a character, it is NOT a character.
+Using `identical()` (which compares if two objects are the same) will show this to be false.
+Furthermore, `as.numeric()` confirms `date` converts to 19909 as expected, whereas the string ``"2024-07-05"`` cannot be converted and returns `NA`.

 ``` r
 date